johnkerl/miller/docs/src/manpage.md

        --jknquoteint            Type information from JSON input files is now preserved throughout the processing stream.
+       --jlistwrap or --jl      Wrap JSON output in outermost `[ ]`.
+This is the default for JSON output format.
        --jquoteall              Type information from JSON input files is now preserved throughout the processing stream.
        --json-fatal-arrays-on-input